-The 170 Montauk is equipped with a galvanized trailer which is best suited for length and width of the boat.
+The 170 Super Sport has a trailer which is best suited for length and width of the boat.
 If you have a trailer or plan on purchasing a trailer separately, there are some points you need to consider, such as:

-Having a center roller and keel guards will help provide good support for the keel, also provide good fore and aft support.
+- Having a center roller and keel guards will help provide good support for the keel, also provide good fore and aft support. - Trailers equipped with rollers instead of bunks can damage the foam sandwich hull of your boat and should never be used. - Bunks provide a more even weight distribution.